 - "(i) Application.
 An application for a permit or license authorized by this section must be signed by both the applicant and another person.
-That person must be: - (1) The applicant's parent or guardian; - (2) A person approved by the applicant's parent or guardian; or - (3) A person approved by the Division. - (4) With respect to minors in the legal custody of the Department of Health and Human Services, Division of Social Services, any of the following: - a.
+That person must be: - (1) The applicant's parent or guardian; - (2) A person approved by the applicant's parent or guardian; or - (3) A person approved by the Division. - (4) With respect to minors in the legal custody of the county department of social services, any of the following: - a.
 A guardian ad litem or attorney advocate appointed to advocate for the minor. - b.
-A case manager or other type of case worker assigned to work with the minor. - c.
-If no person listed in sub-subdivisions a. or b. of this subdivision is available, the court with continuing jurisdiction over the minor's placement under G.S.
+The director or his or her designee or other type of caseworker assigned to work with the minor. - c.
+If no person listed in sub-subdivision a. or b. of this subdivision is available, the court with continuing jurisdiction over the minor's placement under G.S.
 7B-1000(b)."

-SECTION 4.4.
+SECTION 4.3.
 G.S.
 20-309 is amended by adding a new subsection to read: